ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 ## Ethical Implications

-One of the Ethical considerations of this tool is that it could possible be abused.
-If this technology was used by someone with a large enough money, they could then buy the supply of a coin up and manipulate the price.
-While examples of this have happened before, it is rare that many of these rugpull projects gain any traction.
-However, it still is a problem that must be considered.
+One of the Ethical considerations of this tool is that machine learning models can be used to make predictions about future prices of cryptocurrencies, they can also be used to manipulate the market.
+For example, a group of investors could use a machine learning model to make predictions about the price of a particular cryptocurrency, and then use that information to manipulate the market and make a profit.
+While examples of this have happened before in the stock market, it is almost guaranteed that it will happen in the crypto currency field.

+Another ethical implication is when using the PCA technique, it reduces the dimensionality of a dataset, but it can also makes it more difficult to understand how the model is making predictions.
+This lack of interpretability can be a concern when it comes to making decisions about financial investments, as it can be difficult to know whether the predictions made by the model are accurate or not.
+It also makes finding any specific issues with the data challenging as all of the values are combined together.

 Another problem with technology like this overuse.
 While a few people doing research does not really effect the market, if a tool like this was used by enough people, it could cause the market to become even more unstable.
 This would be because if everyone was being told to invest and withdraw their money at the same time, it breaks the market.
 While this problem would kind of take care of itself.
 This is because the market the program is build for would no longer exist making the tool obsolete.
 This is something that is again very unlikely, but worth considering.
 A great way to work around this is to make this open source and available to everyone.
 If no one owns this technology, no one person can profit from it.

+With the heavy increase of cryptocurrency attention, it has also drawn the eyes of the government.
+If market regulations were put into place in the future, with would without a doubt change the market forever.
+The use of PCA based models for cryptocurrency prediction may be subject to regulations, and it is important to be aware of and comply with any relevant laws or regulations created in the future..

 # Related Work
 ## Positive Research Findings